-You can ask someone to negotiate with the aged care provider about your fees and accommodation costs on your behalf.
+You can ask someone to negotiate with the aged care provider about your fees and agreed room price on your behalf.

-You or the person helping you will need to discuss and formally agree to any accommodation costs and fees with your aged care home before you enter.
+You or the person helping you will need to discuss and formally agree to the room price and fees with your aged care home before you enter.
+Once you are in care, you or the person helping you will decide how you want to pay your accommodation costs.